noi-techpark/odh-docs/source/howto/tourism/getstarted.rst

   while :strong:`OdhActive` shows that the item has been verified by the |odh| team and is present in the |odh|.
 See discussion in tip :ref:`TT2 <tour-tt2>`.
+- :strong:`ODHTag` allows to filter a result set according to tag defined by the |odh| team.
+These tags are mostly related with places to see, activities that can be carried out in winter or summer, food and beverage, cultural events and so on

 .. filters in each datasets

 Filters specific of a datasets